 The communication plans can include; remote contact, phone contact, door-step visits.
 Other individualised contact methods should be considered and recorded.

-Sale and Davys School and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.
+The Headteacher (DSL) will work closely with all stakeholders to maximise the effectiveness of any communication plan.

-This plan must be reviewed regularly (at least once a fortnight) and where concerns arise, the DSL will consider any referrals as appropriate.
+This plan must be reviewed regularly (at least weekly) and where concerns arise, the DSL's will consider any referrals as appropriate.